-24 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
+25 The Global and Mail (July 12, 2008), "Brace yourselves, Huntsville; Locals will face security lockdowns, heads of state - and a run on souvenirs.
 The town has two years to get ready."

-with global imbalances ...
+strategies and coordinate our efforts, but not implement until it's clear that we have a sound economic recovery," Flaherty said.
+He also expects the group to talk about currencies.
+He said some Asian currencies "do not move in a market way."
+He added: "We would like to see more currencies as market currencies.
+We think that would assist with global imbalances ...
 I expect that the currency issues will be talked about because they're important to the macroeconomic policy in the world, but perhaps more so in the G20 in June."
 Flaherty said the group does not plan to issue a communiqué but there will likely be a chair's statement of some kind.
 "We're trying to get the G7 back to what it was originally, and that is a fireside-chat type of meeting ...
-We want to get back to sweaters and fireplaces and being able to speak frankly with each other and not the formal kind of meeting."25 (December 22, 2009, Dow Jones News Service)
+We want to get back to sweaters and fireplaces and being able to speak frankly with each other and not the formal kind of meeting."26 (December 22, 2009, Dow Jones News Service)

-The G7 finance ministers will meet on February 5-6 in Iqaluit, in Canada's Arctic.
+The G7 finance ministers will meet on February 5-6 in Igaluit, in Canada's Arctic.
 Canadian finance minister Flaherty has framed the location as a true taste of Canada.
-"I don't know if you've been to Igaluit in the middle of winder - I have.
+"I don't know if you've been to Iqaluit in the middle of winder - I have.
 And it's the most beautiful scene I've ever seen in Canada."
-Flaherty has not yet confirmed whether Russia would be invited to the meeting.
-26 (November 19, 2009, Globe and Mail)
+Flaherty has not yet confirmed whether Russia would be invited to the meeting.27 (November 19, 2009, Globe and Mail)

-In early October, Canadian finance minister Flaherty announced that the G7 finance ministers would meet in Canada in early February 2010.27 (October 7, 2009, Reuters News)
+In early October, Canadian finance minister Flaherty announced that the G7 finance ministers would meet in Canada in early February 2010.28 (October 7, 2009, Reuters News)

 In October 2009 the G7 finance ministers agreed that starting in 2011 it would only meet informally when issues of mutual interest arise.
 This decisions means that the ministers will return to the original G7 concept of holding a "fireside chat" when the members decide mutually there is something pressing to discuss.
 UK finance minister Alistair Darling said: "We felt it might be better to meet more informally with less of an entourage so that we can have more detailed and business-like meetings."
 He added that there was still a need for the G7 but "the main focus will be the G20 for some time to come."
 Meetings will take place without outsiders and the G7 will only issue communiqués when it feels it has something to say.
 Darling and French finance minister Christine Lagarde pushed the idea through at the G7 meeting held in Istanbul, with the only opposition coming from Italy.
 France will put the new system into force when it takes the chair of the G7 in 2011, with the G20 given the key role in global economic governance.
-G20 finance ministers will meet just ahead of the spring and autumn IMF gatherings.
-28 (October 5, 2009, Guardian Unlimited)
+G20 finance ministers will meet just ahead of the spring and autumn IMF gatherings.29 (October 5, 2009, Guardian Unlimited)